-U.S. Department of Commerce

-Bureau of Economic Analysis

-Shipping & Receiving
+U.S. Department of Commerce Bureau of Economic Analysis, BE-69(A) Shipping & Receiving Section M-100 1441 L Street, NW Washington, DC 20005

-1441 L Street

-Washington, DC 20230 Washington, DC 20005

-- G. Confidentiality - The information filed in this report may be used only for analytical and statistical purposes and access to the information shall be available only to officials and employees (including consultants and contractors and their employees) of agencies designated by the President to perform functions under the Act.
+- G. Confidentiality The information filed in this report may be used only for analytical and statistical purposes and access to the information shall be available only to officials and employees (including consultants and contractors and their employees) of agencies designated by the President to perform functions under the Act.
 The President may authorize the exchange of the information between agencies or officials designated to perform functions under the Act, but only for analytical and statistical purposes.
 No official or employee (including consultants and contractors and their employees) shall publish or make available any information collected under the Act in such a manner that the person to whom the information relates can be specifically identified.
 Reports and copies of reports prepared pursuant to the Act are confidential and their submission or disclosure shall not be compelled by any person without the prior written permission of the person filing the report and the customer of such person where the information supplied is identifiable as being derived from the records of such customer (22 U.S.C.
-3104). - H. Annual stockholders' report and Form 10K Business enterprises issuing annual reports to stockholders and completing the Securities and Exchange Commission's Form 10-K should furnish copies of these reports for FY 2011 when filing the BE-11 report.
+3104). - H. Annual stockholders' report Business enterprises issuing annual reports to stockholders should furnish copies of these reports for FY 2013 when filing the BE-11 report.